Skouries Project

 a landmark investment

-Once operational, it will place Greece among the top three gold-producing countries in Europe.
+Once operational, it will place Greece among the top gold-producing countries in Europe.
 Greece will also become a significant producer of copper contributing to the transition of the EU to a circular economy.

 Key Facts